CircleOfNice/CoreWorker/README.md

 # Motivation
 Because we believe working with processes in node.js needs too much boilerplate code for most use cases, we reevaluated the current process API and finally build CoreWorker.

 CoreWorker aims at simplifying process management by making the most prominent lifefcycle events/states explicit so that they can be awaited.
-This is done by adding events and hooks (to determine when the events are fired) to node's internal process module.
+This is done by wrapping some events and hooks (to determine when the events are fired) around node's internal process module.

 # Installation